Hybrid Cloud AI Retail Deploy

 | Fraud Detection and Prevention | AI systems can analyze transactions in real-time to identify and flag suspicious activities.
 For example, an online retailer uses AI to monitor purchasing patterns, preventing fraudulent transactions and enhancing security. | 6-12 months | High |

-| Dynamic Pricing Strategies | AI tools analyze market trends and competitor pricing to adjust product prices dynamically.
-For example, a retailer uses AI to lower prices during peak shopping times, maximizing sales and improving revenue. | 6-12 months | Medium-High |
+| Dynamic Pricing Strategies | For example, AI tools analyze market trends and competitor pricing to adjust product prices dynamically.
+A retailer uses AI to lower prices during peak shopping times, maximizing sales and improving revenue. | 6-12 months | Medium-High |

 Glossary